udexon/Metashellet/Beyond_Rosetta.md

 - Y: Robotics and Artificial Intelligence
 - Z: cloning MAGAF platforms (Phos Cloudless Computing, Phocless)

-A to Z, 7 groups of 4 or 3 letters = 26 letters, short medium long final terms, ABCD EFGH IJK LMN O PQRST UVW XYZ, 4 4 3 3 1 5 3 3

-Cloudless Computing ....
+We use groups of 4 or 3 letters from A to Z to signify the choronological order and immediacy of the projects i.e.
+- short term A, B, C;
+- medium term E, F, G, H;
+- long term I, J, K;
+...
+- final goals X, Y, Z.

-#### A: Phos Universal Function Library (Phunilib)
+#### Project A: Phos Universal Function Library (Phunilib)

 Two essential steps for Phunilib:
 - colon definition words: Every function in any programming language in any operating system, can be mapped as a function word in Phos Metashellet.